taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 The book will not dive deeply into the topic of testing, but it shouldn't be unmentioned.
 Testing your code in programming is essential and should be seen as mandatory.
 You want to keep the quality of your code high and an assurance that everything works.
 However, testing your code can often be tedious.
 You have to setup, mock or spy things before you can finally start to test it.
 Or you you have to cover a ton of edge cases in your one huge code block.
 But I can give you comfort by saying that this is not the case when testing state management done with Redux.
 I will show you how you can easily test the necessary parts, keep your efforts low and stay lazy.

 Perhaps you have heard about the testing pyramid.
 There are end-to-end tests, integration tests and units tests.
 If you are not familiar with those, the book gives you a quick and basic overview.
 A unit test is used to test an isolated and small block of code.
 It can be a single function that is tested by an unit test.
 However, sometimes the units work well in isolation yet don't work in combination with other units.
 They need to be tested as a group as units.
 That's where integration tests can help out by covering whether units work well together.
 Last but not least, an end-to-end test is the simulation of a real user scenario.
 It could be an automated setup in a browser simulating the login flow of an user in a web application.
-While unit tests are fast and easy to write and to maintain, end-to-end tests are the opposite ot the this spectrum.
+While unit tests are fast and easy to write and to maintain, end-to-end tests are the opposite of this spectrum.

 How many tests do I need of each type?
 You want to have many unit tests to cover your isolated functions.
 After that you can have several integration tests to cover that the most important functions work in combination as expected.
 Last but not least, you might want to have only a few end-to-end tests to simulate critical scenarios in your web application.
 That's it for the general excursion in the world of testing.
-Now, how does it apply to state managament with Redux?
+Now, how does it apply to state management with Redux?

 Redux embraces the functional programming style.
 Your functions are pure and you don't have to worry about any side-effects.
 A function always returns the same output for the same input.
 Such functions are easy to test, because you only have to give them an input and expect the output because there is a no side-effect guarantee.
-That's the perfect fit for unut tests, isn't it?
-In conclusion, it makes stata management testing when build with Redux a pleasure.
+That's the perfect fit for unit tests, isn't it?
+In conclusion, it makes state management testing when build with Redux a pleasure.

 In Redux, you have different groups of functions: action creators, reducers, selectors.
 For each of these groups, you can see a pattern for their input and output.
 These can be applied to a test pattern which can be used as blueprint for a unit test for each group of functions.